Shirley Temple Manning Allen

 Shirley Temple Manning Allen, 81, died Tuesday, Nov.
 28, 2017.

-Born Oct.
-26, 1936, in Clarendon County, she was a daughter of the late Footney Gibson and Annie Dell Manning.

-The family will receive friends at the home, 1359 John Holladay Road in Summerton.
+Funeral services will be held 3 p.m.
+Saturday, Dec.
+2, 2017, at Taw Caw Missionary Baptist Church in Summerton, where Dr. W.T.
+Johnson serves as pastor.
+A viewing will be held from 1-6 p.m.
+Friday.

-Funeral arrangements are incomplete and will be announced by Summerton Funeral Home LLC, 23 S. Duke St. in Summerton.
-Phone: (803) 485-3755.
+Funeral arrangements are entrusted to Summerton Funeral Home, LLC, 23 S. Duke St. in Summerton.

 No comments yet.